 Vitamin B12 plays a part in the production of brain chemicals that influence mood.
 Other B vitamins, like B6 and folate, also play a role, but inadequate B12 can be of special concern for vegetarians.
 It’s possible to get the B12 you need, but this is a vitamin that requires special attention when cutting out animal products.
 Low levels of B vitamins have been linked to depression.

-Low magnesium has been found to reduce levels of serotonin.
-Getting adequate magnesium can be accomplished by eating magnesium-rich foods, but also stay aware of other foods and drinks that have been found to lower magnesium, such as excess coffee, soda, salt, and alcohol.
+Low magnesium levels in the body are correlated with reduced levels of serotonin.
+In addition to eating magnesium-rich foods, you must stay aware of foods and drinks that have been found to lower magnesium, such as excess coffee, soda, salt, and alcohol.

 Foods that contain magnesium: Whole grains, nuts, and green leafy vegetables.